 Valuation is based on the lower of cost or market principle.
 Where the fair value falls below the acquisition cost and then recovers, an upwards revaluation to the historical or amortised cost at maximum is recognised.
-In the case of property and commodities acquired from credit activities and intended for resale, the lower of acquisition cost and liquidation value is used.
+In the case of real estate and commodities acquired from credit activities and intended for resale, the lower of acquisition cost and liquidation value is used.
 Where real estate assets are acquired as the result of a forced realisation without interested third parties, any necessary initial depreciation of the property to the effective market value is recognised in the item "Change in value adjustments for default risks and losses from interest operations".
 Own physical precious metal holdings that serve to secure obligations arising from precious metal accounts are valued at fair value provided the precious metal is traded on a price-efficient, liquid market.
-Value adjustments are recorded in the item "Other ordinary expenses" or "Other ordinary income".
+Value adjustments are recorded net in the item "Other ordinary expenses" or "Other ordinary income".

-Reclassifications between financial investment or participations, on the one hand, and trading transactions, on the other, are performed at fair at the time of the decision and such income treated in the same way as income from disposals.
+Reclassifications between financial investments or participations, on the one hand, and the trading portfolio, on the other, are performed at fair value at the time of the decision.
+Such income is treated in the same way as income from disposals.
 Reclassifications between financial investments and participations are performed at the carrying amount.